MissyEmi0090/Social_Interactions/README.md

-# Social_Interactions
-For those facing difficulties in communication.
-NOTHING TO DO WITH CODING!
+# Social_Interactions (For those facing difficulties in communication.
+NOTHING TO DO WITH CODING).